 - 1/4 teaspoons nutmeg

-- 6 tablespoon soy margarine (cut into pieces)
+- 6 tablespoons soy margarine (cut into pieces)

-- 3 tablespoon egg replacer powder (mixed with 1/4 teaspoon hot water)
+- 3 tablespoons egg replacer powder (mixed with 1/4 cup hot water)

 - 1/4 cup coconut milk (not “lite” variety, plus more for brushing)